redwoodjs/learn.redwoodjs.com/README.md

 Every doc category directory (ex: 'Tutorial') needs to be mapped to a Crowdin translation flow.

 We just have `tutorial` for now, but contact `@clairefro` to add new doc categories if needed.

+### Note about relative paths

+If a static asset or document is referenced in the source markdown with a relative path (ex: `[]!(../img/logo.svg)`), it will break in it's differently-nested i18n counterparts ("Where's that???").

+Solution: copy the asset to the same "relativity" within the i18n target folder.

+Cool thing is this also gives the opportunity to change image based on locale.

 ### crowdin.yml